Luis Romo: Querétaro

+2018–19: Debut season

 He made his Liga MX debut with Querétaro on 20 July 2018, in the team's opening match of the season, against Atlas.

+2019–20: Assuming the captaincy and departure

 By the 2019 Apertura, he was named club captain.
 It proved to be Romo's final campaign with Querétaro, playing in 17 matches and scoring three goals.

 Cruz Azul

+2019–20: Debut season

 In January 2020, he joined Cruz Azul, returning to the club he had played for as a youngster.
 He made his league debut for the club on the 17th of the month in a 2–1 defeat to Atlético San Luis.

+2020–21: Liga MX Best XI and first league title

 On 25 July, he scored his first goal for La Máquina in a 3–0 victory over Santos Laguna.
 On 3 December, he scored his first brace in Cruz Azul's 4–0 first leg victory over Pumas UNAM in the Guardianes 2020 semi-finals.
 He played in the return leg of the series which Cruz Azul lost 4–0, resulting in the team's elimination 4–4 on aggregate.

 Romo played an integral part in Cruz Azul's championship-winning Guardianes 2021 campaign.
 He played in 19 matches, scored three goals, and provided seven assists, and was named the league's best player.

+2021–22: Final season and departure

+On 6 January 2022, Romo announced his official departure from Cruz Azul on social media.

+Monterrey

+Shortly after departing from Cruz Azul, it was officially confirmed that Romo had signed with Monterrey.
+During the presentation, Romo declared that he wanted to become successful at the club like Jesús Arellano, who he idolized as a kid.

+Return to Cruz Azul

+On 8 July 2024, Romo announced that he would be making his return to Cruz Azul.

+Guadalajara

+In January 2025, Romo joined Guadalajara in an exchange that included Jesús Orozco joining Cruz Azul and Cruz Azul paying an additional $4.5 million.